List of Pound Puppies characters: Other dogs

-Scratchy (Welsh Terrier) – A puppy whom Nose Marie asks Jerry to give a flea bath in Kid in the Doghouse.
+Scratchy (Welsh Terrier) – a puppy whom Nose Marie asks Jerry to give a flea bath in "Kid in the Doghouse".
 After spreading the fleas to everyone except Jerry, Scratchy and the others take flea baths.
 Later on, Jerry learns that he should be responsible for doing chores and helps the Pound Puppies and Holly clean up the Pound Puppy HQ and give Scratchy a bath.
 Scratchy is later adopted.

-Burlap – A puppy who is put in Cage 1 in Cooler, Come Back.
+Burlap – a puppy who is put in Cage 1 in "Cooler, Come Back".
 He is then rescued by Terry, a boy whom Cooler tells to adopt instead.
-Voiced by Nancy Cartwright.
+Burlap is voiced by Nancy Cartwright.